 Tourism and the growth of tourist infrastructure cause habitat loss for Eryngium maritimum (Goldsmith, Munton & Warren 1970; Łabuz 2007; Rovira Rojas & Romagosa Casals 2010).
 These changes often lead to increased trampling and other mechanical damage that threatens the plant (Eberle 1979; Olšauskas 1996; Olšauskas & Olšauskaite Urboniene 1999).

 Land-use changes are important.
-Stabilisation of dunes promotes older successional stages, for instance dense grasslands with Carex arenaria and shrublands with Hippophaë rhamnoides in which E. maritimum is outcompeted,(Van der Laan 1985).
+Stabilisation of dunes promotes older successional stages, for instance dense grasslands with Carex arenaria and shrublands with Hippophaë rhamnoides in which E. maritimum is outcompeted (Van der Laan 1985).
 Invasive species, such as Rosa rugosa (Fig. 3c) in north west Europe (Burmester 2007), Amorpha fruticosa along the Black Sea coast, Pinus spp. in various regions and Acacia longifolia on the Mediteranean coast have similar adverse impacts upon species of early successional stages.
-Woodland and forestry plantations, intended to stabilise dunes for coastal protection purposes have similar effects (Ćwikliński 1979; Piotrowska & Stasiak 1984; Stasiak 1986; Piotrowska 2002).
-Eryngium maritimum is further threatened by a decline in livestock grazing (Stephan 2006; Burmester 2007), which supports open dune vegetation, although high densities of grazers are counter-productive (Burmester 2007; Bengtsson, Appelqvist & Lindholm 2009).
+Woodland and forestry plantations, intended to stabilise dunes for coastal protection purposes have similar effects (Ćwikliński 1979; Piotrowska & Stasiak 1984; Stasiak 1986; Piotrowska 2002; Łabuz 2004; 2007).
+Eryngium maritimum is further threatened by a decline in livestock grazing (Stephan 2006; Burmester 2007), which supports open dune vegetation, although high densities of grazers such as rabbits Oryctolagus cuniculus L. are counter-productive (Burmester 2007; Bengtsson, Appelqvist & Lindholm 2009).

 The distribution of Eryngium maritimum will probably be affected by temperature changes related to projected climate change, extending (Metzing 2005), and increasing in frequency, northward (Bengtsson, Appelqvist & Lindholm 2009).
 However, it has declined in the Scotland and northern England in the last century and, recently, this has been associated with a trend towards higher rainfall since the 1950s (Ranwell 1972; Tutin 1980; Rich & Woodruff 1996; Preston 2007).
-However, it is difficult to distinguish the cause from in complex of environmental changes, including combined effects of climate change and habitat loss.
+However, it is difficult to distinguish the cause of the decline, a complex of environmental changes, including combined effects of climate and landuse change as well as habitat loss.

 Climate change with concomitant rise in realtive sea level is leading to marine erosion in many.
 This may result in habitat loss for Eryngium maritimum.
 Moreover artificially reconstructed sea defences rarely allow the establishment of semi-natural dune vegetation it requires (Łabuz 2004; O’Sullivan 2010).

-The fragmented populations of Eryngium maritimum are threatened by their temporal and spatial variation in size (Curle, Stabbetorp & Nordal 2007).
+The fragmented populations of Eryngium maritimum are threatened by their temporal and spatial variation in their population size (Curle, Stabbetorp & Nordal 2007).
 On the German Baltic coast, the two largest populations comprise about 80% of the total individuals (Burmester 2007), presenting an increased risk from stochastic disturbances and, probably, reduced fitness, effects that would be more significant at the margins of its range (Bengtsson, Appelqvist & Lindholm 2009; Tsaliki & Diekmann 2009).
 The level of genetic variation might affect population sustainability (Curle, Stabbetorp & Nordal 2007).
 Frequent suitable locations are necessary, with at least 50 individuals in the short term and at least 500 in the long term at any single site to ensure population viability.
 Because the genetic variability of Eryngium maritimum is low, relatively small numbers of individuals would be sufficient for survival at any one location (Bengtsson, Appelqvist & Lindholm 2009).

 Conservation measures